-McGregor's Theory X asserts that workers are motivated by their basic (low-level) needs and have a general disposition against labour.
+McGregor's Theory X asserts that workers are motivated by their basic (low-level) needs and have a general disposition against labor.
 In this viewpoint, workers are considered lazy and predicted to avoid work if they can, giving rise to the perceived need for constant, direct supervision.
 A Theory X manager may be described as authoritarian or autocratic, and does not seek input or feedback from employees.
 The view further holds that workers are motivated by personal interest, avoid discomfort, and seek pleasure.
 The Theory X manager uses control and incentive programs to provide punishment and rewards.
 Responsibility is the domain of the manager, and the view is that employees will avoid it if at all possible to the extent that blame is always deflected or attributed to something other than personal responsibility.
-Lack of training, inferior machines, or failure to provide the
+Lack of training, inferior machines, or failure to provide the necessary tools are all reasons to stop working, and it is up to the manager to fix these issues.

-19. Asserts that workers are motivated by their basic (lowlevel) needs and have a general disposition against labour. necessary tools are all reasons to stop working, and it is up to the manager to fix these issues.
+19. Asserts that workers are motivated by their basic (low-level) needs and have a general disposition against labor.